-- Arbitration included as part of the dispute resolution process, it has been agreed by both parties to review this process twelve months after its commencement. - All disputes must be lodged through the Code website, which will undergo a rebuild to provide for reports to be available to the CAC to ensure both parties are meeting the requirements of the Code. - A new clause has been created in section one highlighting the need to behave in a professional and courteous manner. - A section has been added to section four 'Code Approved Assessors' to ensure only assessors who meet the qualifications detailed can be engaged by insurance signatories. - > Sections four, six and nine have seen large changes agreed to.
+- Arbitration included as part of the dispute resolution process, it has been agreed by both parties to review this process twelve months after its commencement.
+This continues to be negotiated in the operational details. - ➤ All disputes must be lodged through the Code website, which will undergo a rebuild to provide for reports to be available to the CAC to ensure both parties are meeting the requirements of the Code. - A new clause has been created in section one highlighting the need for Signatories to behave in a professional and courteous manner. - A section has been added to section four 'Code Approved Assessors' to ensure only assessors who meet the qualifications detailed can be engaged by insurance signatories.